Fleek-PIatform/website/src/content/blog/announcements/introducing-fleek-functions/index.md

 ![](latencygraphic.png)

-> Results from previous Fleek Functions early performance test.
-See full results [here](https://blog.fleek.network/post/fleek-network-testnet-phase-3-results/).
+_Results from previous Fleek Functions early performance test.
+See full results [here](https://blog.fleek.network/post/fleek-network-testnet-phase-3-results/)_

-**Reduced Latency**: The primary advantage of using Fleek Functions over a service you may be familiar with such as AWS’s Lambda functions is the edge runtime environment, which reduces the latency of your function calls.
+**Reduced latency**: The primary advantage of using Fleek Functions over a service you may be familiar with such as AWS’s Lambda functions is the edge runtime environment, which reduces the latency of your function calls.
 By running Fleek Functions on Fleek Network’s edge-optimized onchain cloud infrastructure, which consists of a large number of geo-aware, globally distributed nodes, Fleek minimizes the response time of these functions.

-**Reduced Overhead**: Because functions are only called on an as-needed basis and there are no servers to manage, Fleek Functions require far less overhead than other self-managed servers or rentals.
+**Reduced overhead**: Because functions are only called on an as-needed basis and there are no servers to manage, Fleek Functions require far less overhead than other self-managed servers or rentals.
 They allow you to focus on your code, rather than on server infrastructure management.

-**Auto-Scaling**: Users who are in need of minimal resources during low-traffic periods or far more resources during traffic spikes can use precisely the volume of resources that they require, in an auto-scaling model that is maximally cost-effective.
+**Auto-scaling**: Users who are in need of minimal resources during low-traffic periods or far more resources during traffic spikes can use precisely the volume of resources that they require, in an auto-scaling model that is maximally cost-effective.

-**Reduced Costs:** While pricing is still being fully finalized (and therefore Fleek Functions are free to use for now), there are strong indications that Fleek Functions will be significantly cheaper than current popular serverless alternatives such as Lambda functions and Vercel Functions.
+**Reduced costs:** While pricing is still being fully finalized (and therefore Fleek Functions are free to use for now), there are strong indications that Fleek Functions will be significantly cheaper than current popular serverless alternatives such as Lambda functions and Vercel Functions.
 Thanks to Fleek Network, pricing is also fully transparent and almost entirely usage based, so you don’t need to deal with any of the price gouging that comes with most traditional cloud platforms.

-**Self-Sovereignty**: Using Fleek Functions means you get to remain self-sovereign, due to the permissionless, censorship resistant, and onchain nature of Fleek Network.
+**Self-sovereignty**: Using Fleek Functions means you get to remain self-sovereign, due to the permissionless, censorship resistant, and onchain nature of Fleek Network.
 With Fleek Functions, nobody can deplatform you or censor you or tamper with your code or data.
 You can finally say goodbye to all that corporate cloud platform nonsense.

 ---